brigalabs/dummy-backend/README.md

 ### Listing Response

-Since you can provide pagination, it makes sense to have a response that allow you to display proper pagination.
-A call to a the listing [endpoint of users](localhost:8080/users/?pageSize=2&sortBy=id&sortDirection=DESC) would return:
+Since you can provide pagination, it makes sense to have a response that allows you to display proper pagination.
+A call to a the listing [endpoint of users](http://localhost:8080/users/?pageSize=2&sortBy=id&sortDirection=DESC) would return:

 ```json
 {